Chevrolet Tahoe: 2005

 New colors include Sandstone Metallic and Bermuda Blue Metallic.

 2006

-2006 marked the final year of the Tahoe and Yukon on the GMT800 platform and because of this only minor changes were made.
-These changes included StabiliTrak standard on all models, combining the OnStar and XM Satellite Radio antennas into one single unit, removal of the Chevrolet badging on the liftgate, removal of rubber trim from the liftglass, relocating the catalytic converter closer to the engine to improve emissions performance and a new manual parking brake adjuster.
+2006 marked the final year of the Tahoe and Yukon on the GMT800 platform, and because of this, only minor changes were made.
+StabiliTrak became standard on all models, and the button for this feature was located where the dashboard storage was in previous years.
+The OnStar and XM Satellite Radio antennas were merged into one "shark fin" antenna.
+The Chevrolet badging was also removed from the liftgate, and the front lower door carpet was removed.
+The catalytic converter was moved closer to the engine, and a new manual parking brake adjuster was installed.

-Bermuda Blue Metallic now becomes an extra cost option.
+Bermuda Blue Metallic now becomes an extra-cost option.

-The flex-fuel capable Vortec 5300 V8 is now available on all retail packages.
+The flex-fuel capable Vortec 5300 V8 is now rated at 335 lbft on regular gasoline, and is now available on all retail packages.
+The Vortec 4800 V8 was no longer available on 4WD models.